rust-lang/book/nostarch/chapter08.md

 But make sure to remember that valid Unicode scalar values may be made up of more than one byte.

-Getting grapheme clusters from `String`s is complex, so this functionality is not provided by the standard library.
+Getting grapheme clusters from strings is complex, so this functionality is not provided by the standard library.
 There are crates available on crates.io if this is the functionality you need.

 ### Strings are Not so Simple